 Healthy pulmonary arteries of the lungs are elastic, expanding and contracting with each beat of the heart.
 In PH, arteries stiffen and thicken, leading to increased resistance to blood passing through the vessel thereby increasing pressure.
 Higher pulmonary pressure can lead to shortness of breath, low oxygen levels, chest pain, near-fainting/fainting, heart rhythm problems, and in its more advanced form, heart failure.

 Pulmonary hypertension was previously classified as primary (without obvious cause, or idiopathic) or secondary (occurring as a result of another disease).
-Although this terminology is still referenced in medical text, the revised World Health Organization classification system does away with these definitions and instead divides PH into 5 different categories based upon mechanism of disease.
+Although this terminology is still referenced in medical texts, the revised World Health Organization (WHO) classification system does away with these definitions and instead divides PH into 5 different categories based upon mechanism of disease.
+These categories include increased pressure on the left side of the heart (WHO Group II), chronic low oxygen levels (WHO Group III), blood clots in the lung (WHO Group IV), and diseases that don’t fall into the other four categories (WHO Group V).

 PH is commonly associated with a variety of lung conditions characterized by low oxygen levels.
 These include emphysema, asthma, interstitial lung disease, chronic pulmonary blood clots or sleep apnea.
-When pulmonary hypertension arises from cardiac conditions such as heart failure, heart valve disease, or congenital heart disease, it is referred to a pulmonary venous hypertension.
+When pulmonary hypertension arises from cardiac conditions such as heart failure or heart valve disease, it is referred to as a pulmonary venous hypertension.
+However, it is important to remember that PH can be associated with multiple causes.